The Bankrate promise

 Build your credit to earn better rewards

 If you want access to the top rewards credit cards, it’s worth spending some time building your credit score before you apply.
-Some steps you can take to build credit:
+Some steps you can take to build credit include:

-- Become an authorized user on a family member’s credit card — as long as they have good credit and a strong credit history already.
+- Become an authorized user on a trusted friend or family member’s credit card — as long as they practice good credit habits and have a strong credit history already.

-- Use Experian Boost to build credit using rent and utility payments.
+- Use credit-building tools like Experian Boost to build credit using rent and utility payments.

 - Make sure all your bills are paid on time or early to improve your payment history.

-- Pay down debt in order to lower your credit utilization rate.
+- Pay down any existing debt to lower your credit utilization rate.

 - Monitor your credit reports from all three bureaus for errors, which you can do for free using AnnualCreditReport.com.